-The 2013 FIDE World Cup was a 128-player knockout tournament held from 11 August — 2 September at the Scandic Hotel in Tromsø, Norway.
+The 2013 FIDE World Cup was a 127-player (Ahmed Adly did not attend due to travel problems) knockout tournament held from 11 August - 2 September at the Scandic Hotel in Tromsø, Norway.
 The two finalists would advance to the Candidates tournament next year.
-The total prize fund was $1,600,000, with the winner taking home $120,000 from the final, minus 20% tax to FIDE.
+The total prize fund was $1,600,000, with the winner taking home $120,000 - minus 20% tax to FIDE.
 The early rounds had two games each, plus tiebreak games if necessary.
 The final was a match of four games.
 Games started at 3 pm.
-Players received 90 minutes for the first 40 moves followed by 30 more minutes for the rest of the game, with 30 seconds added per move from move one.
-The tiebreaks consisted of two 25 min + 10-sec increment Rapid games, then if needed two additional 10 + 10 games, two 5 + 3 Blitz games, and finally a single Armageddon game, where White had 5 minutes to Black's 4, but a draw counted as a win for Black.
+Players received 90 minutes for the first 40 moves, followed by 30 more minutes for the rest of the game, with 30 seconds added per move from move one.
+The tiebreaks consisted of two 25 min + 10-sec increment Rapid games, then if needed two 10+10 games, two 5+3 Blitz games, and finally a single Armageddon game where White had 5 minutes to Black's 4, but a draw counted as a win for Black.
 Chief organizer: Morten Sand.
 Chief arbiter: Ignatius Leong.
 Deputy chief arbiter: Karl-Johan Rist.

 Elo 1 2 3 4

 Kramnik 2784 1 ½ ½ ½ 2½

 ChessBase 2: https://en.chessbase.com/post/fide-...

 Previous: World Cup (2011).
 Next: World Cup (2015)

 | page 1 of 18; games 1-25 of 431

 ||½-½||90||2013||World Cup||E32 Nimzo-Indian, Classical|